-- Hammer tunnelling
+- Hammer tunneling

 - Foundry cleaning

 - Underwater operations

 - Operations in extremely low or high temperatures

 - Use of special hydraulic fluids

-- Hammer operations with special carrier (extra long boom etc.)
+- Hammer operations with a special carrier (e.g., an extra long boom)

 - Other special conditions

-That may require modifications to attachment, special operating techniques, increased maintenance or special wear items.

-In case of special conditions of use, please consult your local dealer for instructions.
+Special conditions of use may require modifications to the attachment, special operating techniques, increased maintenance or special wear items.
+If you are planning to use the hammer under a special condition of use, please consult your local dealer for instructions.